5 ways to keep lymphatic system healthy

 The lymphatic system is part of your immune system.
 It transfers fluids throughout the body through a system of lymphatic vessels, lymph nodes, and two collecting ducts [1].
 The thymus, bone marrow, spleen, tonsils, and appendix are also a part of your lymphatic system [1].

-Lymphatic fluid contains proteins, minerals, and nutrients.
+The lymphatic fluid contains proteins, minerals, and nutrients.
 It also contains damaged cells, cancer cells, and foreign particles, like bacteria and viruses [1].
 Everything that is transported through the lymph has to pass through at least one lymph node, where foreign substances are destroyed before returning to the bloodstream [1].
+Unlike the venous system, which relies on the heart to pump blood in various directions throughout your body, the lymphatic system flows primarily toward the neck and does not have a pump– it relies on the body’s movement to circulate (i.e. muscle contraction) [2].

-Why Should You Support your Lymphatic System?
+Why Should You Support Your Lymphatic System?

 Having a healthy lymphatic system is crucial to your overall health and ability to fight off diseases, especially cancer, and performs many important functions: